alanwsmith/typing-rust.alanwsmith.com/src/introduction/as-short-as-possible.md

 - I keep examples sort for the same reason.
 Lots of times this means doing things that would be silly in a useful program (e.g. creating a variable that's only used once on the next line).
-  The way to think it is that the goal is to show you _how_ to use something not _when_ to use it.
+  The way to think about it is that the goal is to show you _how_ to use something not _when_ to use it.

 - It frustrates the hell out of me when tutorails spend a bunch